ddooley/ddooley.github.io/_pages/docs/data-intro.md

   nav: "docs"
 ---

-[//]: # (Please put comments like this one into the text to communicate with other OBI-ers)

 One of OBI's missions, to model the logical structure of experimental assays, requires a close study of entity attributes, processes and their participants, and data being collected.
 Below we introduce the general framework for describing processes, datums used as process input or output, and data collection specifications.
 Some stakeholders are involved only in process modelling in order to document study design and/or protocol details as metadata; others are turning to OBI ontology to provide standardization of data collection and exchange; software developers will require knowledge in both these areas in order to provide the next generation of integration tools.
 We aim to provide analysis approaches and diagrams to satisfy these needs.

 In addition to reasoning prowess, using an OWL ontology to detail types of assay data - parameters, measurables, independent and dependent variables - will encourage standardization of their usage, enable experimental reproducibility, and facilitate data exchange and conversion.